lkodinsson/MARS/Fantasy/MagicEquipment.md

 ## Attunement

 Some magic items require that they be attuned to before providing their effects.
 This functions similarly to the maintenance of concentration.
-Anyone can attune to a magic item, but they can only attune to three items at a time.
+Anyone can attune to a magic item, but they can only attune to *three* items at a time.

+Attuning to an item does not require any skills or spellcasting ability, but it does take a short amount of time equivalent to a swift action.
 Once an item is attuned to, it is essentially turned on.
-Attuning to an item does not require any skills or spellcasting ability, but it does take a short amount of time equivalent to a swift action.
 Deattuning to an item, to turn it off, can be done as a free action.

 Magic items listed note if they require attunement.
 For custom crafted magic items, you can tell if it requires attunement if the spell used to craft it requires concentration.
 Any magical effects they provide last for the maximum duration that the spell can last.